Jammin' with Friends

-Jammin' with Friends is the fourth studio album by rock artist, Poison lead singer and reality television star Bret Michaels.
-The album was released on June 25, 2013 by Poor Boy Records.
+Jammin' with Friends is the fourth studio album by American musician Bret Michaels, lead singer of the rock band Poison.
+The album was released on June 25, 2013, by Poor Boy Records.

 The album is Michaels' first album since 2010's Custom Built.
 The album charted at number #13 on the Top Hard Rock Albums, #23 on the Top Independent Albums, #29 on the Top Rock Albums and #80 on The Billboard 200.

 Background

 The album has undergone various name and release date changes and was long in the making, initially titled after the single "Get Your Rock On" which was released more than a year before the album's final release date, then it was changed to "Good Songs & Great Friends" but eventually titled Jammin' With Friends.

 The album is also referred to as a "Bret Michaels and friends album", bringing together friends that Michaels has made throughout his career with some of the songs that have shaped his success, featuring collaborations with some of the top artists and players in music from a variety of genres and generations.
 The album follows on in a similar theme from Michaels 2000 release "Show Me Your Hits" featuring re-recorded alternate versions of Poison and Michaels solo tracks that includes guest musicians.